peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

  infinity or negative infinity if this value exceeds the range of a 64-bit floating point number.

+### FromSingleBits
+    public static EFloat FromSingleBits​(int value) Creates a binary floating-point number from a 32-bit floating-point number encoded in the IEEE 754 binary32 format.
+This method computes the exact value of the floating point number, not an approximation, as is often the case by converting the floating point number to a string first.

+**Parameters:**

+* <code>value</code> - A 32-bit binary floating-point number encoded in the IEEE 754
+ binary32 format.

+**Returns:**

+* A binary floating-point number with the same floating-point value as
+ <code>value</code>.

+### FromHalfBits
+    public static EFloat FromHalfBits​(short value) Creates a binary floating-point number from a binary floating-point number encoded in the IEEE 754 binary16 format (also known as a "half-precision" floating-point number).
+This method computes the exact value of the floating point number, not an approximation, as is often the case by converting the floating point number to a string first.

+**Parameters:**

+* <code>value</code> - A binary floating-point number encoded in the IEEE 754 binary16
+ format.

+**Returns:**

+* A binary floating-point number with the same floating-point value as
+ <code>value</code>.

 ### ToSingleBits
     public int ToSingleBits()
 Converts this value to its closest equivalent as 32-bit floating-point